FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/graphical.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Drag the "Workpiece conversion instruction" code block to enter the graphical editing interface workspace.

-Select the workpiece coordinate system to be automatically converted, click "Add" and "Apply" to save the instruction.
-When adding PTP and LIN instructions, connect them to Body to realize the execution inside the instruction, and the points in the workpiece coordinate system are automatically converted.
+Select the workpiece coordinate system to be automatically converted, the points in the workpiece coordinate system are automatically converted.

 "Workpiece conversion" instruction node, parameters: